 SBM Offshore’s Value Chain

-SBM Offshore constructs and suppliess or other floating production facilities for lease and operate activities as well as direct sales to clients.
-When sold to a third party a sales margin is generated and ownership is transferred to the client.
-In the case of a lease contract, the facility is sold to a facility specific Joint Venture company, in which SBM Offshore holds a stake, to charter and operate the or for the client.
-For both cases, the construction activities create value through manufacturing and are described below.
+SBM Offshore constructs and supplies floating production facilities for lease and operate activities as well as direct sales to clients.
+When sold to a third party, a sales margin is generated and ownership is transferred to the client.
+In the case of a lease and operate contract, the facility is usually sold to Asset specific companies − in which SBM Offshore retains a stake.
+These asset specific companies then charter and operate the asset ( or ) for the client.
+In both cases, the construction activities create value through manufacturing and are described hereafter.

 Engineering and Design

 SBM Offshore has the in-house capability for conceptual studies, basic design and detailed design.
 This expertise is required to engineer the facilities to meet the specific requirements of the field development.
-SBM Offshore invests in product and technology development to maintain the required technology innovation and expertise to meet the client’s requirements and increase its competitive advantage.
+SBM Offshore invests in product and technology development to maintain the required technology innovation and expertise to meet its clients’ requirements and increase its competitive advantage.

 SBM Offshore’s supply chain represents a substantial part of the total costs to construct an.
 Controlling the supply of bulk, equipment and services, in a cost-effective and timely manner, to support the construction phase is essential to delivering the facility on schedule and on budget.

 SBM Offshore outsources most construction activities to refurbish and convert a hull into anor build a new hull (MPF) as well as fabricate and integrate the process modules.
-To meet local content requirements, the Company has invested in two Joint Venture yards to undertake these two main activities.
-Following mechanical completion, the is then commissioned by SBM Offshore before moving offshore for installation and start-up of production operations.
+To meet local content requirements in its core markets, the Company invested in two Joint Venture yards to undertake these two main activities.
+Following mechanical completion, an is then commissioned by SBM Offshore before moving offshore for installation and start-up of production operations.

 Installation of the floating facilities is done with specialized installation vessels and requires specific engineering expertise and project management skills.
-SBM Offshore shares ownership of two installation vessels that provide the hardware and expertise to install its fleet of SBM Offshore to control the risks associated to cost fluctuations over a period of several years from contract award.
+SBM Offshore is co-owner of two installation vessels that provide the expertise to install its fleet of SBM Offshore to control the risks associated to cost fluctuations over a period of several years from contract award.
 These vessels also work for third parties to optimize return on investment.s offshore, as well as performing other offshore construction works for third parties.
 Access to these vessels allows

 The Assets Specific companies, fully owned by SBM Offshore or Co-owned with partners, which are leasing offshore facilities to clients, are mostly operating those facilities as well.
 This activity creates value for clients as the uptime performance of the facility directly impacts the amount of hydrocarbons produced.
-In most contracts, SBM Offshore is compensated for providing the production facilities against a fixed dayrate complemented with an operating fee.
-Income is independant of oil price fluctuations.
-Most contracts include a bonus/penalty reward related to uptime performance of the different systems as well as penalties related toemission levels.
+In most contracts, these Assets Specific Companies are compensated for providing the production facilities against a fixed dayrate complemented with an operating fee.
+Income is independent of oil price fluctuations.
+Most contracts include a bonus/penalty reward related to uptime performance of the different systems as well as penalties related to emission levels.

 The facility processes the well fluids into stabilized crude oil for temporary storage on board, which is then transferred to a shuttle tanker to export it from the field.
-During this phase, oil and gas enhanced recovery systems are used to maintain production levels.
+Oil and gas enhanced recovery systems are used to maintain production levels.
 To do this, secondary recovery systems for gas injection, water injection and gas lift systems are installed on the production facility.
 SBM Offshore’s Generation 3design for deep water includes CO2 removal from gas stream and reinjection into the well offshore.

 Operating and maintaining offshore oil and gas production facilities requires proven operational expertise and management systems, which SBM Offshore has developed over a cumulative 300 contract years of operations.

 At the end of the lifecycle – either due to the duration of the contract coming to an end or depletion of the client’s field – the facilities are decommissioned and recycled.
-As the leased in 2016.s are under SBM Offshore’s ownership, the Company applies the Hong Kong Convention rules to green recycle its s.
-This is a relatively new field of expertise for SBM Offshore with the first two s decommissioned and recycled in this sustainable manner in 2015 and a third
+As the leased SBM Offshore’s full or co-ownership, the Company applies the Hong Kong Convention rules to green recycle its s.s are under

 Variations in the Value Chain